 What is ulcerative colitis?

-Ulcerative colitis (UC) is a disease that causes inflammation, or areas of redness and swelling, in a part of the large intestine called the colon.
+UC is a condition that causes inflammation, or areas of redness and swelling, in a part of the large intestine called the colon.
 Inflammation in the colon can lead to bleeding, production of pus, diarrhea, and abdominal or stomach discomfort.
 About 700,000 Americans have UC, and it typically first affects people between the ages of 15 and 30.
 The disease appears equally in men and women.

 UC is chronic, meaning it is an ongoing condition with no known cure.
 It's a type of inflammatory bowel disease (IBD).
-One can easily confuse IBD with irritable bowel syndrome (IBS), but they are very different.
-IBS is not inflammatory in nature and only affects the muscle contractions of the colon.
+Note that irritable bowel syndrome (IBS) is a different condition than IBD, and is treated differently.

-A person with ulcerative colitis may experience months or even years without any symptoms.
+A person with UC may experience months or even years without any symptoms.
 Any span of time without any symptoms is called "remission."